rios0rios0/guide/Code-Style/Python/Printing-and-Logging.md

 # Printing and Logging
-Programs often need to write some messages to the console or a log file to show the program’s progress, current state, and error information.
+Programs often need to write some messages to the console or a log file to show the program's progress, current state, and error information.
 There are many caveats to printing messages in Python.
 This page covers the basics of message printing and logging.

 ## Table of Contents
 - [Printing](#PrintingandLogging-Printing)